aryarohit07/aryarohit07.github.io/aboutme.md

 title: About me
 ---

 Hi, I am a Software Engineer at Jumbotail, Bengaluru.
-I did mine under graduation in Electrical Engineering from Indian Institute of Technology Delhi (IIT Delhi).
+I did mine under graduation in Electrical Engineering from **Indian Institute of Technology Delhi**.
 Prior to Jumbotail, I have worked at Roposo, Gurugram and Housing, Mumbai.

 I am interested in Machine Learning (particularly Deep Learning).